ecancino/DoctrineMemcacheSASL/doc/usage.md

 Using Memcache SASL
 -------------------

-Here is a basic setup to log to a file and to firephp on the DEBUG level:
+Here is a basic setup to log to a file and to fire php on the DEBUG level:

 ```php
 <?php